CACILTD/forecaster/UserGuide/Getting-started/Quick-start.md

 # Quick Start

 The CACI Forecaster provides planners with the best forecasting models available.
-These models provide superior forecasting accuracy when compared with existing workforce management products.
+These models provide superior forecasting accuracy when compared with existing ~~workforce management products~~.
 CACI Forecaster is quick and easy to use and provides a controlled and straightforward forecast generation process.

 ### Before you start